isomerpages/moe-dunmansec/_our-school/Our Community/Administrative Team.md

 ### Mission

-To provide effective and responsibly managed resource support and services to the teachers and students in their pursuit of delivering excellence in learning outcomes.
+<p style="text-align: justify;">To provide effective and responsibly managed resource support and services to the teachers and students in their pursuit of delivering excellence in learning outcomes.</p>

 ### Vision

-To provide excellent support services and be accountable for positive impact created for our students and teachers.
+<p style="text-align: justify;">To provide excellent support services and be accountable for positive impact created for our students and teachers.</p>

 ### Roles of Administrative Team

-The Administrative Team perform wide-ranging functions to support the school’s daily operations and contribute in their own significant ways to the school’s long term development and growth as a school of choice.
+<p style="text-align: justify;">The Administrative Team perform wide-ranging functions to support the school’s daily operations and contribute in their own significant ways to the school’s long term development and growth as a school of choice.
 The core functions include estate, safety and security management, finance and human resource management, IT systems administration and development, as well as student administration.
-Some of our colleagues are also directly supporting the teachers’ lessons in the laboratories and workshops.
+Some of our colleagues are also directly supporting the teachers’ lessons in the laboratories and workshops.</p>

 ### Our Service Excellence Model

-A common goal unites all of us in our daily work.
+<p style="text-align: justify;">A common goal unites all of us in our daily work.
 It is to go the extra mile and deliver a positive impact to our students and teachers through the core value of service excellence.
 To realize this goal, the Team has developed a unique service excellence model with the acronym, ‘DUNMAN’.
-Each staff in his or her own area of work and conduct are guided by the following core beliefs:
+Each staff in his or her own area of work and conduct are guided by the following core beliefs:</p>

 *   Strive to **D**elight others whom we serve.
 *   Seek to **U**nderstand others whom we serve and their needs first.